aimeos/aimeos-docs/src/frontend/html/catalog-components.md

 Furthermore, the detail component consists of two subparts (service and last seen) that can be controlled via the [detail subpart configuration](../../config/client-html/catalog-detail.md#subparts).
 These are described in more detail below.

-The image section displays the product's images and provides features such as a thumbnail list of all images and a lightbox, allowing the user to zoom-in and toggle the photo to fullscreen.
+The image section displays the product's images and provides features such as a thumbnail list of all images and a light box, allowing the user to zoom-in and toggle the photo to full screen.
 This is implemented as a partial that is included in the body template.

-Inside the basket related section is all of the necessary information for choosing the product that is displayed and the required hidden data for adding the product to the basket.
+Inside the basket related section is all the necessary information for choosing the product that is displayed and the required hidden data for adding the product to the basket.
 It's also responsible for displaying the price of the product (or of the selected sub-product) and the [stock level information](../../config/client-html/catalog-detail.md#enable) too.
 The selection of the product variant and optional attributes is outsourced in reusable partials.

 !!! note
     The parameters and their format to add a product into the basket is described in the [parameters section of the basket standard component](parameter-names.md#basket)